Arts Management Concentration FAQ

 Our students have been employed or completed internships with organizations such as the Baltimore Museum of Art, Pennsylvania Ballet, Peabody Conservatory of Music, Wide Angle Youth Media, Baltimore Symphony Orchestra, Joy of Motion Dance Center, New York City Ballet, Young Audiences of Maryland, Center Stage, Kennedy Center, Studio Theatre, Baltimore Clayworks, National Gallery of Art, Museum of Contemporary Art/Denver, National Music Festival, and dozens more.
 Several students have started their own nonprofits or have attended graduate school, including programs at Goucher, Columbia University, the Pratt Institute, Roehampton University and Sotheby's in London.

-The program we offer focuses on the American model, however we are also working to internationalize our offerings whenever possible.
-We have had Arts Management students complete internships in Australia, Brazil, and Greece; others have studied abroad in semester-long programs in such countries as Italy, the United Kingdom, Denmark, and Australia or have participated in one of Goucher's 3-week Intensive Courses Abroad, including performing arts programs in Scotland and France.
-In May/June 2016, Goucher will offer The Arts of Amsterdam: Arts Management and Behind-the-Scenes of the Visual and Performing Arts in Holland.
+Yes!
+While our program is rooted in the American model, we are committed to expanding global perspectives wherever possible.
+Arts Management students have completed internships in countries such as Australia, Brazil, and Greece.
+Others have studied abroad for a full semester in locations including Italy, the United Kingdom, Denmark, and Australia, or participated in Goucher’s 3-week Intensive Courses Abroad—such as performing arts programs in Scotland and France.

 How many credits will I need?